odea-project/qAlgorithms/report/discussion_tests.md

 If more lenient gaps are considered again in the future, this scaling will likely have to be reworked to not automatically exclude remote but relevant points from influencing the DQSB.

+# Conclusion
+It could be shown that, using exclusively very broad statistics generated as part of the qAlgorithms pipeline, some statements about sample similarity are possible.
+This could be applied to monitor system stability, and methods for effectively visualising such changes were developed.

 # Software and Data
 All calculations in R were performed with R 4.4.0[@rcoreteamLanguageEnvironmentStatistical2023],